 You have dealt well with your servant O Lord, according to Your word. teach me good discernment and knowledge, for I believe in your commandments.
 (Psalm 119:65,66)

-The love of Jesus is amazing, indescribable, and unfailing.
-Will you come to your senses and seek Him?
+To summarize, the love of Jesus can be hard to comprehend at times.
+However, His love is so amazing, indescribable, and unfailing.
+Will you come to your senses and seek Him wholeheartedly?
 Jesus is waiting for you.

 Horace Williams Jr.